WA Array

-The WA Array project will accelerate the acquisition of passive seismic data across Western Australia to identify areas of higher prospectivity under deep cover, which will assist in evaluating future competing land uses and maximise Western Australia’s opportunities in the State’s transition to net zero emissions.
+The WA Array project is a network of seismometers that will be deployed across Western Australia to identify the composition and structure of the State’s crust and lithosphere.
+This will help geoscientists better define areas of higher prospectivity under deep cover, evaluate future competing land uses, mitigate seismic hazards and maximise Western Australia’s opportunities in the transition to net- zero emissions.
 The program is a major logistical undertaking, representing one of the largest of its type completed anywhere in the world.

-The project is funded by the State Government over a period of 10 years and will be run by the Geological Survey of Western Australia.
-The project will involve the deployment of an array of 165 seismometers arranged in a grid pattern spaced at 40 km intervals, with the entire State mapped over 10 years by relocating the instruments annually between nine regional areas.
+The project is funded by the State Government over a period of 10 years and is being run by the Geological Survey of Western Australia.
+Started in 2022, The project involves the deployment of an array of 165 seismometers arranged in a grid pattern spaced at 40 km intervals, with the entire State mapped by relocating the instruments annually between nine regional areas.
 Each station requires deployment, servicing, retrieval and rehabilitation.
 About 52% of the stations will require transport via helicopter, the rest will be accessed by road.
 As data is generated, it will be subject to a rigorous quality assessment process and review by seismologists before being made freely available to explorers, researchers and the community through the national AusPASS portal.
 Derivative spatial and 3D products will be available through DMIRS online geoscience data platforms.

 The roll out of the program will prioritise regions according to areas of greatest expected resource development potential, with data being progressively released.